 International competition

-Textile, Clothing and Footwear wholesalers and retailers often turn to lower cost imports for supply, reducing demand for local production.
-In particular, the Government has planned to reduce import tariffs on clothing from July 2024.
+Textile, Clothing and Footwear wholesalers and retailers often turn to lower cost imports for supply, which the government is supporting through reduced import tariffs from July 2024.
+This may reduce demand for local production.

 Changing skills landscape

-Local manufacturers who attempt to reduce operating costs with new technology investments may lead to an increased demand for higher skilled workers, and a reduction in demand for lower skilled workers.
+Local manufacturers who aim to reduce operating costs with new technology may lead to an increased demand for higher skilled workers, and a reduction in lower skilled workers.

 36,782